Fenceposts ripped from the ground during Cyclone Gabrielle have found new homes in farms across Hawke’s Bay

 Almost 12,500 broken orchard and vineyard fenceposts ripped from the ground during Cyclone Gabrielle have found new homes in farms across Hawke’s Bay.

-But it is just a fraction of the hundreds of thousands of posts still to sort through, and funding is becoming an issue.
+But they are just a fraction of the hundreds of thousands of posts still to sort through, and funding is becoming an issue.

 After the cyclone, Repost owner Greg Coppell took a call from the regional council asking for help.
 He sent his foreman north to oversee operations, and recruited more staff to start picking the posts out from massive piles of silt and debris.

-“Currently in Hawke’s Bay we are sorting through wire, trees and CCA posts, plastics, sheds, and everything else you can imagine,” he said.
+“Currently in Hawke’s Bay we are sorting through wire, trees and CCA posts, plastics, sheds, and everything else you can imagine,” Coppell said.

 But the 12,400 posts that had so far been spruced up and dished out were just the tip of the iceberg.